m-edal/normet/docs/normet.rst

     :type variables: list, optional
     :param training_only: If True, computes partial dependence plots only for the training set.
 Default is True.
     :type training_only: bool, optional
-    :param n_cores: Number of CPU cores to use for parallel computation.
-Default is -1 (uses all available cores).
+    :param n_cores: Number of CPU cores to use.
+Default is total CPU cores minus one.
     :type n_cores: int, optional
     :return: DataFrame containing the computed partial dependence plots for all specified features.
     :rtype: pandas.DataFrame